 - take a different driving route

-- Take a coffee or tea break with a coworker
+- Take a mid-morning or mid-afternoon coffee or tea break, and chat with anyone in the break room

-- Schedule a massage or class at the gym
+- Schedule a massage or session at the gym

 7. The healing power of music

-Remember that post-vacation blahs are temporary.
-Within a few days, everything will be back to normal.
+Remember that post-vacation blahs is temporary; within a few days, everything will be back to its average pace.

 These are some easy tips to get back your groove and join life’s rhythm after a vacation.
-If you’re self-employed or run your own business, making sure your assets are protected will give you a vacation from worry.
+If you’re self-employed or run your own business, finding how to protect assets best will help ease off some pressure.
 Infinity Insurance can help secure a Business Owner’s Policy at an affordable rate.
 Call one of our friendly agents today at 1-800-INFINITY or visit our website to receive an online quote within minutes.

 The materials available in the Knowledge Center are for informational purposes only and not for the purpose of providing legal advice.
 You should contact legal counsel to obtain advice with respect to any particular issue or problem.
 Use of this website or any of the links contained within the website do not create representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.